Top Gear races: Toyota Corolla 1.8L vs. AC45 sailing boat – distance 410 miles

-Clarkson tried to prove that fossil fuels are still superior to alternatives, and raced a blue 1.8L Toyota Auris against May in an AC45 Sailing Boat, helmed by Olympian Ben Ainslie, and crewed by America's Cup winners.
+Clarkson tried to prove that fossil fuels are still superior to alternatives, and raced a blue 1.8L Toyota Corolla against May in an AC45 Sailing Boat, helmed by Olympian Ben Ainslie, and crewed by America's Cup winners.
 The race was in New Zealand, from Fletcher Bay at the top of the Coromandel Peninsula to Spirits Bay in Northland.

 When a baffled May questioned his choice of vehicle, Clarkson explained that it was a hire car, which he claimed made it the fastest in the world because he could redline it until he crashed it.

 Clarkson had to drive south on the Coromandel Peninsula before he could turn north towards Northland, making his journey 410 miles, over May's direct route of 220 miles.
 During the race Clarkson heavily abused his car and rendered it undriveable after crashing into a stone wall to avoid a tractor.
-He was forced to stop, visit a hire car centre, and exchange his broken Auris for another – then hope that May did not notice that his car was now red.
+He was forced to stop, visit a hire car centre, and exchange his broken Corolla for another – then hope that May did not notice that his car was now red.
 May was constantly battered by the rough seas, and lost his satellite phone during the race after being hit by a large wave.